XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/depositpreauth.md

 ---
 html: depositpreauth.html
 parent: transaction-types.html
+seo:
-blurb: Preauthorizes an account to send payments to this one.
+    description: Preauthorizes an account to send payments to this one.
 labels:
   - Security
 ---